Planning a trip to Patagonia is overwhelming. It's a massive chunk of land: some 1.043 million km² to be exact.

 This sparsely populated region lies across Argentina and Chile at the southern end of South America, with a mix of Andes mountain landscapes, desert, grasslands and ocean.

-We spent a month travelling across Chubut, Santa Cruz in Argentina and Torres del Paine in Chile.
-To help inspire your trip, we’ve put together our 10 favourite experiences and things to do in Patagonia.
+We spent a month travelling across Patagonia as a gay couple, in particular in the Chubut region, Santa Cruz in Argentina and Torres del Paine in Chile.
+To help inspire your trip, we've put together our 10 favourite experiences and things to do in Patagonia.

 Since our travels in the Gobi desert in Mongolia where we got to stay with nomadic families in their yurts, we really wanted to do this again, but in a luxurious way.